 The cones are distributed over a non-uniform region in the back of the eye.
 The density of cones decreases exponentially from a central point.
 The fovea contains a "hole" where the optic nerve leaves the retina.

-The central region of the fovea is concentrates visual acuity and is used for recognition and depth perception.
-The peripheral regions have a much lower density of cones, and are used for to direct eye movements.
+The central region of the fovea provides high visual acuity and is used for recognition and depth perception.
+The peripheral regions have a much lower density of cones, and are used for peripheral vision and to direct eye movements.

 The eye perceives only a small part of the world at any instant.
-However, the muscles rotate the eyes at
+However, the muscles rotate the eyes at very high rotational accelerations and speeds.
+The visual system stops processing during such motion, and the observer

 The optical nerves leave the retina and are joined at Optic Chiasm.

 Nerves then branch off to the Lateral Geniculate Nucleus (LGN) and the Superior Colliculus.

-Nerves branch out from the LGN to provide "retinal maps" to the different visual cortexes as well as the "Superior Colliculus".
+Nerves branch out from the LGN to provide "retinal maps" to the different visual cortexes as well as the Superior Colliculus (SC).

 Surprisingly, 80% of the excitation of the LGN comes from the visual cortex!
-The LGN seems to act as a filter for visual attention.
+The LGN acts as a filter for visual attention.